SDiFI/masdif/README.md

 ```

 Now you should be able to communicate with your bot via http://localhost:8080.

+Alternatively, you can use the script [start-masdif.sh](start-masdif.sh) to build & start all docker containers.
+This will clone the repository into sub-directory `rasa/`.
+The script will also create a new pair of credentials and
+start the bot.
+You probably need to adapt it to your environment (e.g. pyenv, Python version).

 ## Details
 Masdif as a Rails application operates in conjunction with Redis, Sidekiq and PostgreSQL.
 The latter is also a